NicholasChao/Indeed-Job-Data-Webscrape/README.md

  getSpreadSheet(dataset)

- #The spreadsheet converter does not check to ensure that salary quintiles of cities are of the same dollar value.
+ #One Possible Issue: The spreadsheet converter does not check to ensure that salary quintiles of cities are of the same dollar value.
  #As a result, a high salary in a higher-paying city will be in the same quintile as the lower salary in lower paying cities.